 ... received his Ph.D. in English literature from the University of California, Los Angeles.
 In a dissertation that tracked post-humanist models of agency in contemporary literary, philosophical, and scientific discourse, Mark analyzed, among other things, the philosophical and ideological underpinnings at play in the deep ecology movement and the level-of-selection debate among evolutionary theorists.
 He is currently at work preparing an expanded (and much altered) version of this dissertation for publication.
 This project serves as a culmination of Mark’s academic and professional experiences.
 After receiving his B.A. from the University of Colorado, Boulder with majors in Mathematics, Biochemistry, and Molecular, Cellular, and Developmental Biology, Mark spent several years working as a research biochemist at U.C.
 Berkeley, Stanford University, and U.C.
 Davis only to return to Boulder for a Master’s in English literature.
 Throughout his graduate and postgraduate career at UCLA and Stanford, Mark had the opportunity to teach a large number of undergraduate science and engineering majors—an experience which has led him to appreciate the enormous value in critically examining scientific rhetoric and practice, not only for creating more socially engaged scientist-citizens, but also for fostering a more rigorous and creative practice of science.Currently in Guanajuato, Mexico, Mark continues his research while serving as invited professor at the University of Guanajuato and working as a freelance editor and proofreader.

-...is a learner, an educator and an adventurer.
-She has an undergraduate degree in Environmental Studies where she spent some of her time in Australia, and she first began to teach in Japan.
-Malia got her Master's Degree from Miami University's Global Field Program.
-She is now the Assistant Director of Powell KinderCare and is one of the teen leaders in her church.
+... is a learner, an educator and an adventurer.
+She earned her undergraduate degree in Environmental Studies from the University of Oregon, during which time she also studied in Australia at the Australian National University in Canberra.
+Malia's first teaching experiences were in Kyoto, Japan, where she worked as a conversational English facilitator and language teacher.
+Malia received her Master of Arts in Zoology from Miami University's Global Field Program.
+She is now the Assistant Director of Powell KinderCare in Portland and serves as one of the teen leaders in her church.

 ... has been an ocean-based creature from the very start.
 She grew up on the Sea of Cortez -- snorkeling, dissecting marine creatures, and listening to her father lecture his college students on the magic of upwelling since she could crawl.
 Meghann went on to earn a B.S. in Earth Systems Science and Policy, with a concentration in Marine and Coastal Ecology at CSU Monterey Bay.
 However, it was there in the Monterey Bay -- at Moss Landing Marine Laboratories -- that she found her true loves: scientific research diving and ichthyology.
 Meghann is a recent graduate of the Global Field Program with a Masters in Zoology and is the Vice President of the Vermilion Sea Institute, a non-profit dedicated to education and field studies.
 As such she gets to introduce students of all ages to the terrestrial and marine worlds of Baja California.
 Here, she fuses scientific field methods with first-hand experience to show students that they can overcome any obstacle from plunging into the world of fish to conquering the really scary stuff: statistics.